TheGreatOleander/Sages_Stone/README.md

 ## Final Note

 This repository is designed to show a **technical ceiling**.

+Right now, that ceiling is being established by building the **runtime itself**.

+Demos are deliberately absent because they would be dishonest before the execution contract is finished.
+The runtime comes first; demonstrations submit to it later.

 Not everything needs to be built — but what *is* built must be real.

 If you extend this, leave it saner than you found it.